 Now more than ever, the importance of assessing wellness is becoming recognized as central to our ability both to fend off infectious diseases and to protect against future chronic illnesses.

-As more and more data emerge regarding the current pandemic, it’s clear there is a strong link between certain wellness parameters and susceptibility to COVID-19 and disease outcome, including risk for death, such as:
+As more and more data emerge regarding the current pandemic, it’s clear there is a strong link between certain wellness parameters and susceptibility to disease outcome, including risk for death, such as:

 - Cardiometabolic disease (increased markers of insulin resistance, diabetes, inflammation)